 Thanks for reading we hope you will enjoy our recommendations.
 Also check out the 18 Best Data Science Podcasts.

 Want to learn more about AI, Machine Learning, and Data Science?
-Check out Data Science Dojo's online data science certificate program!
+Check out Data Science Dojo's online data science bootcamp program!